baiustcc/sms-portal/README.md

 ## Notes

 - API keys are loaded from env.
+Protect the deployment URL via network controls if you need to limit who can send SMS.
 - Bulk SMS and Single SMS call `bulksmsbd.net` per provided guide (JSON).